Subgraph Games in the Semi-Random Graph Process and Its Generalization to Hypergraphs: Introduction

-is guaranteed to exist (with the convention that it can be equal to $\infty$).
-The goal is typically to compute upper and lower bounds on $\tau^{(r)}_{\mathcal{P}}$ for various properties $\mathcal{P}$.
-In this paper, we focus on the problem of constructing a sub-hypergraph isomorphic to an arbitrary, fixed hypergraph $G$.
-Let $\mathcal{P}_G$ be the property that $G \subseteq H^{(r,s)}_t$.
+In this paper, we focus on the problem of constructing a sub-graph isomorphic to an arbitrary, fixed graph $H$.
+Let $\mathcal{P}_H$ be the property that $H \subseteq G_t$.
+It turns out that the threshold $\tau_{\mathcal{P}_H}$ can be determined in terms of the degeneracy of $H$.